LHarveyDev/the-kitchen-cupboard/README.md

 ![Python Validator](/documentation/python_validation.jpg)

 ### Manual Testing user stories
+I asked family, friends and work colleagues to test my site on their devices and report back any issues.
+This group encompassed a wide range of ages and abilities.
+I felt this gave me a fair representation of how my app would be used in a real world situation and the feedback was very useful.
 User Story |  Test | Pass
 --- | --- | :---:
 Unregistered user tries to log in | Flash message 'Not Yet Registered' and redirect to Register page | &check;
 Registered user enters the incorrect password | Flash message 'Incorrect Password and/or Username' | &check;
-User tries to create a username or password without the minimum no of characters | Helper text explains you need to use more characters | &check;
+User tries to create a username or password without the minimum number of characters | Helper text explains you need to use more characters | &check;
 User tries to perform a search without entering a keyword | Helper text appears 'Please fill in this field' |  &check;
-User performs a search with no results | Flash message 'No results found, Please try another search | &check;
+User performs a search with no results | Flash message 'No results found, Please try another search' | &check;
 User tries to add a recipe without populating the recipe name, ingredients or method fields | Helper text appears 'Please fill in this field' | &check;
 User adds a recipe without a recipe image url | Placeholder image is displayed instead | &check;
 User tries to edit/delete a recipe not created by them | Flash message 'You are not allowed to edit/delete this recipe' | &check;

 ### Manual Testing features
 | Status | feature
 |:-------:|:--------|
 | &check; | User can perform a search of the database